Twigonometry/Cybersecurity-Notes/README.md

 The Cheat Sheets folder has a number of subfolders, such as sheets on Web Hacking, Linux, and Password Cracking.
 General cheat sheets, such as the [[Fundamental Skills]] cheat sheet, are in the top level of the folder.
 This is a good place to start if you're a complete beginner.

+**What is this Repository?**

+This is a public version of my main Obsidian vault, containing fleshed out cybersecurity notes and finished writeups.
+I will commit stuff to this repository as I finish it, moving it over from my main vault.

 **Requesting Content**

-If you want to request I add something to this repo, I will do my best to research it and write up some content.
-I have [[To Add|a list of things to add]], so please check it isn't there first.
+If you want to request I add something to this repo, I will do my best to research it and write up some content - you can [open an issue](https://github.com/Twigonometry/Cybersecurity-Notes/issues) to make such a request.
+I have a [[To Add|list of things to add]], so please check it isn't there first.

 ## Using Obsidian

 You could *technically* view this information straight out of GitHub, as it is all Markdown files - but it's built to be viewed in Obsidian, where all the code is pretty and the links between notes actually work.

-**This Repository**

-This is a public version of my main Obsidian vault, containing fleshed out cybersecurity notes and finished writeups.
-I will commit stuff to this repository as I finish it, moving it over from my main vault.

 You can see how this collection of notes has developed over time in the git history.
 Type `git log` to see a list of commits, and `git checkout [HASH]` to go back in time and see the state of the repo back then.